ionic-team/stencil-site/src/docs/output-targets/custom-elements.md

 This flag defaults to `true` when omitted from a Stencil configuration file.

+> When set to generate type declarations, Stencil respects the export behavior selected via `customElementsExportBehavior` and generates type declarations specific to the content of that file.

 ## Making Assets Available

 For performance reasons, the generated bundle does not include [local assets](/docs/assets) built within the JavaScript output,